 Rituals of Exorcism: These rituals have the immediate effect of reversing the direction of whatever harmful energy or force that is directed towards us.
 In some instances, it is more accurately a cleansing rather than an exorcism because it directly involves the removal of the pollution or defilement created by negative actions or circumstances.
 Because humans engage in activities which are impure, they create a basis for negativity.
 This leads to a disturbance of both the positive external spirits as well as lower kinds of spirits who become angry and seek revenge in response to harmful, human activity.
 In general, there are twelve different kinds of exorcism.
 One of the most commonly practiced rituals within this Second Way is the Sang, also called Lha Sang.
 This ritual uses fumigation with smoke to cleanse the impurities caused by humanity.
 This ritual is commonly performed in the early morning on hilltops on auspicious days.
 From the Offering of Sang to Local Spirits and Guardians:

 “Having satisfied you with these offerings, do not send contagious illnesses, shortages of food, fighting or arguments, frost or hail to our crops, lightning or loss of property, human illness or illness to our animals.
 Act as a friend and give us the strength and power of your support.”

-Rituals of the Masters: In general, these rituals are of four types: making offerings to the powerful, worldly gods, offering to the powerful spirits who live in the atmosphere, offering to the guardians, and pacifying the spirits of the land, trees, water and rocks.
-These rituals specify the appropriate offerings for each class of spirit and the exact method for giving the offering.
-In this way, a harmonious relationship with these spirits is maintained and suffering and obstacles are averted or resolved.
+Rituals of the Masters: In general, these rituals are of four types: 1) making offerings to the powerful but worldly gods, 2) offering to the powerful spirits who live in the atmosphere, 3) offering to the guardians, and 4) pacifying the spirits of the land, trees, water and rocks.
+These rituals specify appropriate offerings for each type of spirit and the proper method for giving the offering.
+In this way, a harmonious relationship with the spirits is maintained and suffering and obstacles towards humans are averted or resolved.